 Although there is nothing wrong with microbial rennet, nothing beats real animal rennet in cheese making.
-Sale: best before 31-5-2022
+New, now in 50 ml bottle.
+Twice the size.

 Real animal rennet | for cheese making

 Rennet is a complex of digestive enzymes that is used to give cheese its solid structure (curdling).
 It is available as a liquid, powder and can be of animal, microbial or vegetable origin.
 Animal rennet is by far the most used for cheeses and generally considered superior.
 This type comes from the fourth cow’s stomach: the abomasum.
 The protein-splitting enzymes chymosin is found in this stomach.
 This enzyme is only found in the abomasum of calves.

 No cheese without rennet.
 It is a binding agent that causes milk to curdle together.
 It is also referred to as a coagulant in biotechnology.
 The solids will eventually become the cheese when you drain the liquid (the whey).

 - Although there is nothing wrong with microbial rennet, nothing beats the real stuff in cheese making

 - Very powerful, you need very little of it